John Saxon: Enter the Dragon and 1970s

-1980s-1990s
+1980s–1990s

 He appeared in the 1982 television movie Rooster, and he was an occasional celebrity guest on the short-lived game show Whew!, including during the series' final week.
-His extensive television credits include two years as Tony Cumson on Falcon Crest (1982, 1986–1988) as well as the recurring role of Rashid Ahmed on Dynasty (1982–84).
+His extensive television credits include two years as Tony Cumson on Falcon Crest (1982, 1986–1988) and the recurring role of Rashid Ahmed on Dynasty (1982–84).
 He appeared twice (in different roles) on The A-Team, in 1983 and 1985.

 Saxon played in Dario Argento's Tenebrae (1982) as the writer hero's shifty agent; in Battle Beyond the Stars (1980) as Sador; in Cannibal Apocalypse (1980) where he played a Vietnam veteran tormented because his worthless pal bit him and years later, he is starting to get the urge to do the same; in Prisoners of the Lost Universe as an alternate-universe warlord, and in Wes Craven's A Nightmare on Elm Street (1984) as the heroine's (Nancy Thompson's) father.
 He reprised his role in A Nightmare on Elm Street 3: Dream Warriors (1987) and Wes Craven's New Nightmare (1994) as he played himself in a dual role.

 He made his directorial debut in 1987 with the horror film Zombie Death House, which starred Dennis Cole and Anthony Franciosa.
-Filmink wrote "Few other actors of his generation have as fine a track record in" horror movies.
+Filmink wrote, "Few other actors of his generation have as fine a track record in" horror movies.
 "Why did he appear in so many?
-I guess for starters he was willing – he wasn’t snobby.
-He made a good on-screen cop and there’s always roles for a cop actor in a slasher film.
+I guess for starters he was willing – he wasn't snobby.
+He made a good on-screen cop and there's always roles for a cop actor in a slasher film.
 He could also seem scary so made an excellent red herring/villain."

-He starred in Maximum Force (1992) as Captain Fuller and also appeared in From Dusk till Dawn (1996).
+He starred in Blood Salvage (1990) as Clifford Evans, Maximum Force (1992) as Captain Fuller, and also appeared in From Dusk till Dawn (1996).

 Later career

-In later years, Saxon continued to appear mostly in independent films and appeared in several television series.
-He had a notable guest part in "Grave Danger", the 5th-season finale of CSI: Crime Scene Investigation, which was directed by From Dusk till Dawn screenwriter and star Quentin Tarantino.
+In his later years, Saxon continued to appear mostly in independent films and appeared in several television series.
+He had a notable guest part in "Grave Danger", the fifth-season finale of CSI: Crime Scene Investigation, which was directed by From Dusk till Dawn screenwriter and star Quentin Tarantino.
 Saxon starred in the episode opposite fellow cult film luminary Andrew Prine.
 He also appeared in an episode ("Pelts") of the anthology horror series Masters of Horror, which reunited him with Tenebrae director Dario Argento.

-Saxon was a regular guest at horror and cult film conventions, including the Creation Entertainment – Weekend of Horrors 2010 on May 21, 2010, in Los Angeles.
-His last acting role was in the film Bring Me the Head of Lance Henriksen, which as of his death was in post-production.
+Saxon was a regular guest at horror- and cult-film conventions, including the Creation Entertainment – Weekend of Horrors 2010 on May 21, 2010, in Los Angeles.
+His last acting role was in the film Bring Me the Head of Lance Henriksen, which as of his death was in postproduction.